openjdk/guide/src/index.md

 * [JEP 158: Unified JVM Logging](https://openjdk.java.net/jeps/158)
 :::

 While developing your fix, your might want your code to output some diagnostic information.
-You might even want to leave some logging output on in the code you check in, to facilitate future diagnostics.
+You might even want to leave some logging in the code you check in, to facilitate future diagnostics.

-The appropriate way to print logging output from Hotspot is through the [Unified Logging Framework (JEP 158)](https://openjdk.java.net/jeps/158).
+The appropriate way to print logging output from HotSpot is through the [Unified Logging Framework (JEP 158)](https://openjdk.java.net/jeps/158).
 It gives you a lot of nice features and enables common command-line options for all logging.
 Messages can also be "decorated" with e.g. uptime, level, tags.
 The JEP contains a thorough description of the feature, but a quick example might look like:

 ~~~c++
 log_info(gc, marking)("Mark Stack Usage: " SIZE_FORMAT "M", _mark_stack_usage / M);